realXtend/doc/arch_article/simple2.rst

 WebSockets and rendering with WebGL.

-Regarding the status of the generic EC architecture, this is implemented in Naali and also in our Tundra virtual world server application, which a simple server module added to Naali itself [tundraproject]_.
+Regarding the status of the generic EC architecture, this is implemented in Naali and hence is in use throughout in the Tundra SDK which complements the original Naali codebase with a server module [tundraproject]_.
 This configuration enables Naali to run standalone for local content authoring or for single user applications, but it can also be used as a server instead of using OpenSimulator.
 With